Cochrane Review: Masks Aren't Backed By Science

 This is not looking at one study that shows benefits, or one study that shows no benefits.
 This is a meta-analysis.
 It took all of the best research we have with regards to masking and determined what the science truly shows.
 Meta-analyses are often one of the best ways to truly get clear on a question regarding medical interventions.

-The reviews authors did say that the only way they could get better data is if they had done the RCTs themselves to truly find out, but that as of this point, all existing RCTs show masking poses no benefit.
+The reviews authors did say that the only way they could get better data is if they had done the RCTs themselves to truly find out, but that as of this point, existing RCTs don’t indicate a benefit.

 Some might critically think and say, “well what about N95 masks, they are the gold standard right?”
 It’s a fair question, but the review addresses that question rather well: